fosero/flatpak-overlay/README.md

 ### Layman

-You can also use the Layman tool to add and sync the overlay, read the instructions on the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Layman#Adding_custom_repositories).
+You can also use the Layman tool to add and sync the repository, read the instructions on the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Layman#Adding_custom_repositories).

 The repositories.xml can be found at `https://raw.githubusercontent.com/fosero/flatpak-overlay/master/repositories.xml`.